YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 Finally, we're going to replace some of our `update` returns with the `setStorageHelper` and use the `removeStorage` command for logging out.
 As noted above, this helper will return the tuple that our `update` function expects from all branches, so we won't have to worry about type mismatches.

-We will call our `setStorageHelper` function and pass the model updates that we want to propagate to the app and also save to `localStorage`.
+We will call our `setStorageHelper` function and pass the model updates that we want to propagate to the app and also save to local storage.
 We're saving the model to storage when the user is successfully granted a token, when they get a protected quote, and when they log out. `GetTokenSuccess` will now also clear the password and error message; there is no reason to save these to storage.
 On logout, we'll remove the `localStorage` `model` item.

-Now when we authenticate, `localStorage` will keep our data so when we refresh or come back later, we won't lose our login state.
+Now when we authenticate, local storage will keep our data so when we refresh or come back later, we won't lose our login state.

 If everything compiles and works as expected, we're done with our basic Chuck Norris Quoter application!